pyrocms/pyrocms-docs/content/setup/installation.md

 After you have downloaded PyroCMS and installed it's dependencies you must run the installer by visiting your installation URL.
 The installer will load and will walk you through the simple requirements to install PyroCMS.

-<div class="note"><strong>Note:</strong> If PyroCMS was installed via Composer or Git then loading the installer may take longer than normal while the system publishes assets for the first time.</div>
+<div class="ui segment blue"><strong>Note:</strong> If PyroCMS was installed via Composer or Git then loading the installer may take longer than normal while the system publishes assets for the first time.</div>

 Once the installer finishes, you are all set!
 You can now login or view the site.
 The admin control panel is always located at `/admin`: